kk-code-lab/seglake/docs/ops.md

 S3_ENDPOINT=http://localhost:9000 S3_HOST=localhost:9000 ./scripts/curl_security_smoke.sh
 ```

+Note:
+`-mode server` (and `-mode repl-bootstrap`) will create `--data-dir` if it doesn't exist.
+Other modes expect the directory to already exist and will return an error if it doesn't.

 ## Test strategy (matrix)

 Below is a compact test map that helps catch regressions without deep knowledge of internals.